mitch-b/wled-presets/README.md

 In the new Preset window, uncheck "Use current state" and paste in the value.
 Skip the "0"/"1"/"2" prefix in the JSON file - that's the ID.

 ![New Preset](./.docs/new-preset.png)

+## Home Assistant

+I use Home Assistant automations to enable holiday-specific presets/playlists based on the day.
+Details are in the [Home Assistant Configuration](./home-assistant.md) doc.

 ## Todo?